Seattle Christmas Bird Count 2019: THANK YOU

 The CBC is a free program.
-However, Seattle Audubon kindly asks you to donate the traditional $5.00 fee to Seattle Audubon’s citizen science programs.
-Simply add your donation during the CBC registration process or click the “Donate” button on the left of this page.
+However, Seattle Audubon kindly asks you to donate the traditional $5.00 fee to Seattle Audubon to fund work like our community science projects.
+Simply add your donation during the CBC registration process or click the “Donate” button on the top left of this page.

 What should I bring on the day of the count?

 Dress for the weather!
 Surveyors will go out, rain, shine or snow.
 Layers are strongly encouraged with a waterproof jacket and/or pants.
 Warm hats, socks and gloves are a must.
 Some areas require more walking, others more driving, so please wear appropriate footwear.
 Fluids, snacks and a sack lunch are also important.
 Binoculars will not be provided, so please bring your own.

 Once the count is complete, volunteers can gather with other leaders and counters at the CBC Potluck to listen to the preliminary species results over a bowl of warm soup.
 The Potluck will take place at the Wedgwood Presbyterian Church in NE Seattle (MAP).

 8008 35th Ave NE, Seattle, WA 98115